 - Impact evaluation

-References: References should contain only works cited in the article and should be limited to ten or fewer.
-Please consult the Final Manuscript Formatting Requirements for information about formatting references and in-text citations.
+References: References should contain only works cited in the article and should be limited to 15 or fewer.
+Please consult the Manuscript Formatting Requirements for information about formatting references and in-text citations.

 Authors have the option of including a For More Detail list of resources in addition to the References.